 - Cowies Hill (rising 137m over 1,5km)

-There are also numerous smaller named and unnamed climbs in between the big hills.
-Total elevation gain on the “up run” is approximately 1900m.
+Even though it is called the “down run”. there are also numerous smaller named and unnamed climbs in between the big hills.
+Total elevation gain on the “down run” is approximately 1400m.

 4 key moments to watch